wanjunling168/DeDRM_tools/obok_plugin_ReadMe.txt

  - Once calibre has re-started, import the problem ebook.
  - Now close calibre.

-A log will appear that you can copy and paste into a comment at Apprentice Alf's blog, http://apprenticealf.wordpress.com/ or an issue at Apprentice Harper's repository, https://github.com/apprenticeharper/DeDRM_tools/issues .
+A log will appear that you can copy and paste into a GitHub issue at noDRM's repository, https://github.com/noDRM/DeDRM_tools/issues .
 You should also give details of your computer, and how you obtained the ebook file.